Skip to main content Skip to secondary navigation

 Case 1: Workload Variation

-The number of units depends on the amount of work you will do in the course.
-For instance, students enrolled in the 3 unit version of the course may have to write just one paper, but students enrolled for 5 units may have to write a paper and also give an in-class presentation.
+The number of units reflects the amount of work you will do in the course.
+For instance, students enrolled in the 3-unit version of the course may just meet for a lecture and have to write just one paper.
+But students enrolled for 5 units may also need to meet for an additional discussion section, give an in-class presentation, and write a paper.
 If this is a true variable-workload class, the differences in workload should be explained in the course syllabus.
-Some classes with a range like 3-5 units may be taken for 3, 4, or 5 units.
-Some may only be taken for 3 or 5 units.
-If the difference between units is unclear, but sure to speak with the course instructor.
-You must decide which unit version of the class you wish to take by the Week 3 Add/Drop deadline.
+For some classes with a range like 3-5 units, students may enroll in 3, 4, or 5 units.
+Other classes may require students to enroll for either 3 or 5 units.

 Case 2: Different Student Groups